 WHEREAS, the establishment of a well regulated militia in a free State, will greatly conduce to its happiness and prosperity, and is absolutely essential to the preservation of its freedom; and whereas, it is necessary that the laws hitherto enacted for the regulation of the militia of this State, be amended and reduced into one body, for the satisfaction and better information of individuals, and for the interest of the community.
-I. Be it therefore enacted, by his Excellency Rawlins Lowndes, Esqr., Militia divided President and Commander-in-chief in and over the State of South Caroliinto brigades, regiments and na, by the Honorable the Legislative Council and the General Assembly of the said State, and by the authority of the same, That as soon as concompanies. veniently may be, after the passing of this Act, the whole militia of this State shall be divided into three brigades; and there shall be a Brigadier-General and a Major of Brigade appointed to each; and the several regiments of militia in this State, consisting of more than twelve hundred men, shall be divided into regiments of not less than six hundred men each, by the majority of the field officers of the regiments so to be divided and those appointed to such new regiments, and who are hereby empowered 308.
-S. C .- General Assembly; Statutes, Vol. 9, D. McCord, 1841; Act, Mar.
+I. Be it therefore enacted, by his Excellency Rawlins Lowndes, Esqr., Militia divided President and Commander-in-chief in and over the State of South Caroliinto brigades, regiments and of the said State, and by the authority of the same, That as soon as concompanies. of the said State, and by the authority of the same, That as soon as conveniently may be, after the passing of this Act, the whole militia of this State shall be divided into three brigades; and there shall be a BrigadierGeneral and a Major of Brigade appointed to each; and the several regiments of militia in this State, consisting of more than twelve hundred ments of militia in this State, consisting of more than twelve hundred men, shall be divided into regiments of not less than six hundred men each, by the majority of the field officers of the regiments so to be divided and those appointed to such new regiments, and who are hereby empowered 308.
+S. C.-General Assembly; Statutes, Vol. 9, D. McCord, 1841; Act, Mar.
 28, 1778, pp. 666-682.

+Original from UNIVERSITY OF CALIFORNIA

+672

-672 APPENDIX.
+APPENDIX.